 Crisp autumn air.
 A bright blue sky.
-And a heart-healthy walk along a sparkling Chattahoochee River.
+And a heart-healthy walk along a sparkling Susquehanna River.
 How lucky are we to live in such a beautiful district and state?

 Every time you vote, you have an opportunity to let the candidates know you want them to act on climate change and protect Pennsylvania's environment.

 Our Congressional representatives can act on climate.
 We’re a nonpartisan group who’ll keep you informed of upcoming 9th Congressional district elections.
 We’ll let you know where the candidates stand on climate, so you can cast a vote that best represents the future you want for your children and future generations.

 97% of climate scientists are convinced human-caused climate change is happening.

 It’s us (human-caused).